-CGL Audit Committee Provide independent oversight of the GSSA process through internal audit reports.
+CCL Audit Committee Dravide independent aversight of the CCCA process through internal audit reports CGL Audit Committee Provide independent oversight of the GSSA process through internal audit reports.
 CGL Board Review and sign off the GSSA process and annual GSSA report.
 Review and challenge the quarterly risk and incident report.
-Review and challenge the quarterly risk appetite dashboards and liquidity risk reports.
+Review and challenge the quarterly risk MI reports (including risk appetite dashboards).
 Review and sign off the results of any event driven GSSA reports arising from material changes to the business or business operating environment.
 Group Executive Committee Review annual GSSA report and recommend to the Convex Boards for approval.
-Group Executive Risk Committee Review the GSSA Policy.Review the GSSA process and the annual GSSA report.Review the quarterly Risk and Incident report.
-Group Executive Reserving Committee Review the technical provisions and will make recommendations to the CGL and CRL Boards for sign-off.
+Group Executive Risk Committee Review the GSSA Policy.
+Review the GSSA process and the annual GSSA report.
+Review the quarterly Risk and Incident report.
+Review the stress testing results and their impacts on the group and entities' solvency position Group Executive Reserving Committee Review the technical provisions and will make recommendations to the CGL and CRL Boards for sign-off.
 CRL Board Review and sign off the GSSA process and annual GSSA report.
 Review and challenge the quarterly risk and incident report.
-Review and challenge the quarterly risk appetite dashboards and liquidity risk reports.
+Review and challenge the quarterly risk MI reports (including risk appetite dashboards).
 Review and sign off the results of any event driven GSSA reports arising from material changes to the business or business operating environment.
 CRL Executive Committee Review CRL's risk profile and solvency assessment included in the GSSA report.